BEATROOM 01 - REVIEW OF THE COMPILATION ALBUM BY PRZEMYSŁAW MURZYN

 Kromproom - Annihilating rhythm, the next song on this compilation, slowly is pulling us out of the magical land.
 It doesn't do it brutally, but it clearly indicates that our roller coaster is starting to accelerate.
 Rhythmic drums combining with cosmic samples introduce us to the world of breakbeat.
 As in the case of Cyborg (NASA’s spacewalkers), we are again heading towards the stars, but this time to the world of robots.
 This track has been released twice so far - in 2014 the EP Annihilating rhythm has been released, which includes two versions of this track, and on Kromproom's latest album Tenacity in 2015.

-Without slowing down, we are going to Centurio beatz Kromproom - Weite Reise (Trance funk mix).
+We are going to Centurio beatz Kromproom - Weite Reise (Trance funk mix) without slowing down.
 Trance rhythms, pulsating samples, African djembe.
 Much is happening in this track, but it doesn't overwhelm, it is even staying and looping in your head in for a long time.
 CbK is a collaboration between Jens Eschem Centurio and Piotr Kromproom Krompiewski.
 The project was created in 2011 and only one EP was released in 2012 by the Dark Daze Music label owned by Carlos Perón.
 The Trance funk mix version has been specially prepared for Beatroom 01.

 At the end of our journey, we are getting a real surprise - Carlos Perón and his track entitled Mroczne Spotkanie.
 Carlos Perón is a legend of electronic music and a co-founder of the band Yello.
-Cooperation and acquaintance of Carlos with Piotr Krompiewski has resulted in Carlos's involvement in this project and presenting as a special guest.
+Carlos's cooperation and acquaintance with Piotr Krompiewski have resulted in Carlos's involvement in this project and presenting as a special guest.
 Carlos has shared one of his unpublished track that is on this compilation under the Polish title.
 The track is completely different from the rest.
 It sounds like film music, but you can hear electronic samples mixing with orchestral sounds.
 It brings to mind the best scenes from movies like the Matrix.
-This composition is slowly braking and bringing us to the final of our roller coaster ride called Beatroom 01.
+This composition is slowly breaking and bringing us to the final of our roller coaster ride called Beatroom 01.

 Review by Przemysław (Murin) Murzyn